anoma/nspec/docs/arch/node/types/anoma_environment.juvix.md

 which represents an Anoma engine environment.
 This means, an Anoma engine instance would have an environment of type `Env`.

+??? info "Why a sum type for _all_ engines?"

+    The sum type will be useful for specifying the "initial" state of any newly created engine instance.
+    In this way,
+    we can omit any initialization,
+    but we can have it by sending "init messages" to the newly created engine
+    at the same time as we create new engines.

 For example, an environment for an engine instance of the engine `TickerEngine` is of type `TickerEnvironment`.